CatsGoBark/HuffmanEncoding/README.md

 3. Create Huffman tree from ^

-4. Create another Hashmap<Byte, String?> with the encoding bits from the Tree for ease of use? (i.e 00 = "010", AF = "1", etc)
+4. Create another Hashmap<Byte, String> with the encoding bits from the Tree to use for encoding and decoding (i.e 00 = "010", AF = "1", etc)

 5. Encode

   a.
-Write the tree to the file first
+Write the tree to the file first (NO IDEA HOW)

   b.
-Write the encoded bits to the file.
+Write the encoded bits to the file using the buildmap Hashmap.

   c.
 Save it as .HUFFxxx  (i.e .txt -> .HUFFTXT)

 6. Decode

   a.
-Read the first line which SHOULD have the tree used to encode the file ^
+Read the first line which SHOULD have the tree used to encode the file ^ (AGAIN, NO IDEA HOW)

   b.
 Recreate the tree

   c.
 Recreate the original file using the encoding thing.
-This is basically a simple Caesar cipher https://en.wikipedia.org/wiki/Caesar_cipher
+This is basically a simple Caesar cipher using the decodeMap Hashmap. https://en.wikipedia.org/wiki/Caesar_cipher

   d.
 Save it as the original filename.
 File extension should have been saved in the encoded filename (i.e .HUFFTXT -> .txt)